-Our My Reading Academy game-based adaptive learning system features learning games, reading experiences and instructional videos designed to help pre-kindergarten and kindergarten learners build mastery of fundamental literacy skills.
-My Reading Academy is grounded in the Science of Reading and cognitive development research and introduces students to concepts of print, phonemic awareness, phonics, sight words, vocabulary, fluency, and comprehension.
+Our My Reading Academy game-based adaptive learning system features Learning Games, reading experiences, and instructional videos designed to help pre-K through 2nd grade learners build mastery of fundamental literacy skills.
+My Reading Academy is grounded in science of reading and cognitive-development research and introduces students to concepts of print, phonemic awareness, phonics, sight words, vocabulary, fluency, and comprehension.
 Teaching videos provide explicit instruction and modeling with engaging, aspirational characters.
-Learning games provide structured, repeated practice and corrective feedback leading to accuracy and automaticity with phonemic awareness and phonics skills.
+Learning Games provide structured, repeated practice and corrective feedback, leading to accuracy and automaticity with phonemic awareness and phonics skills.
 Reading experiences provide targeted instruction in fluency, vocabulary, and comprehension.
-Each of these activities has a clear, singular learning objective stating something the learner will be able to do or something the learn will know (e.g., "Learner understands that spoken words are composed of individual phonemes.
+Each of these activities has a clear, singular Learning Objective stating something that the learner will be able to do or something that the learner will know (e.g., "Learner understands that spoken words are composed of individual phonemes.
 Learner can identify a single phoneme within a spoken word.").
-Based on each learner's performance in an objective, the adaptive system adjusts individual learning trajectories dynamically to provide additional instructional, support, practice or scaffolding where necessary or sometimes skipping activities if a learner demonstrates mastery.
+Based on each learner's performance with an objective, the adaptive system adjusts individual learning trajectories dynamically to provide additional instructional support, practice, or scaffolding where necessary or sometimes skips activities if a learner demonstrates mastery.
 My Reading Academy also includes resources for parents and teachers who play key roles in creating an effective system for learning.

+FIGURE 3.
 A snapshot of selected activities and their corresponding skills in My Reading Academy